Have you noticed that hens will lay more or less anywhere apart from the beautiful nest boxes we provide?

 And if you don't get it right, your hens are likely to start laying elsewhere.

-If you're planning your chicken coop, or considering buying or making some new nest boxes, think about what would make the ideal position for your situation.
+If you're planning your chicken coop, or considering buying or making some new nest boxes, think about what would make the ideal position for your personal situation.

 I admit, when I first had chickens I loved this idea of privacy for my hens, and bought chicken-themed material to make them.

 Then I discovered that hens create quite a lot of dust.
 I was also concerned about the possibility of curtains harbouring mites, which tend to cling onto any surface that's not shiny.

 I was forever washing the curtains and, in the end, I took them down.
 Too much work - simple is best, as far as I'm concerned.